LeandroIsaak/LeandroIsaak/README.md

 - 👋 Hi, I’m @LeandroIsaak
 - 👀 I’m interested in ...
-To learn/Aprender, To teach/Ensinar, To contribute,Contribuir, Explore/Explorar, To discover/Descobrir and To implement/e Implementar
+To learn/Aprender, To teach/Ensinar, To contribute/Contribuir, Explore/Explorar, To discover/Descobrir and To implement/e Implementar
 - 🌱 I’m currently learning ...
 Programming/Programação, Music/Música, How to lear/Como aprender, Comunication/Comunicação
 - 💞️ I’m looking to collaborate on ...
 Programming/Programação, Music/Música, How to lear/Como aprender, Comunication/Comunicação
 - 📫 How to reach me ... @leandroisaak (Instagram)